 The Survivor's Bias

-We only see the timelines in which we survived.
-Every other version of history — where the climate tipped, where the civilisation collapsed — was erased from our render before we could observe it.
+We only see the environment in which we survived.
+Every other planet — where the climate tipped, where life never arose — failed to pass the cognitive bottleneck.

 Why we never see the crashed planes

 In Wald's story the returning plane is the data you can see.
 The crashed planes are the data you can't.
-Applied to climate history: we are the returning plane — the single surviving trajectory that was stable enough to produce observers.
-The "crashed planes" are the billions of alternative Earths where the climate overheated, froze, or collapsed before complex life could take hold.
-Those never produced anyone to study the climate.
+Applied to astrobiology: we are the returning plane — the rare surviving planetary environment stable enough to produce observers.
+The "crashed planes" are the billions of unrendered data streams of planets where the climate overheated, froze, or collapsed before complex life could take hold.
+Those streams never produced anyone to study the climate.
 We'll never see them.

-The mistake is to look at our one returning plane — the Holocene — and conclude that Earth's climate is naturally stable.
+The mistake is to look at our one returning plane — Earth's Holocene (the unusually stable ~10,000 year epoch we live in) — and conclude that planetary climates are naturally stable.
 The engineers who saw the holes in the surviving planes almost armored the wrong spots for exactly the same reason: they mistook a filtered, biased sample for representative data.
-The Holocene made it back.
-We have no idea how many alternatives didn't.
+Earth made it back.
+We have no idea how many other planets didn't.

 "The absence of evidence is not evidence of absence — it is evidence of the filter."

 We are the returning plane.
-The crashed Earths are the ones we can never see.
+The unrendered streams are the ones we can never see.

 We look at 10,000 years of remarkable climatic stability — the Holocene epoch — and we interpret it as proof that Earth's climate is naturally stable.
 We assume this is the default.
 We write policy based on returning to this stable baseline.
 We tell ourselves we just need to stop disrupting a system that would otherwise stay calm.